gitawego/work-note/togaf/faq.md

 Answer is A

 - guideline: to adapt ADM
-- technique: used as steps in ADM
+- technique: used as steps in ADM, ex: risk management, stakeholder management

 </details>